WHAT IS TRIGGER FINGER?

 - Inability to straighten out finger completely, in severe cases

 Trigger finger treatment often includes physical therapy to help you regain mobility and decrease hand pain.
 Our team of physical therapists at Exchange Physical Therapy Group take a hands-on approach to trigger finger therapy and offer a wide range of treatment options to get you back to your normal activities.

-If you are suffering from trigger finger, visit one of our Exchange Physical Therapy Group locations in Weehawken or Jersey City.
+If you are suffering from trigger finger, visit one of our Exchange Physical Therapy Group locations in Jersey City, Hoboken, or Weehawken.
 We are open seven days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.